salesforce/omakase/deployment.md

 Deployment
 ==========

-For your first time doing this, read the full details at http://sfdc.co/omakase-deploy.
+For your first time, read the full details at http://sfdc.co/omakase-deploy.
-Then you can use the tips here as a quick reminder.
+Then use these tips as a quick reminder.

 Quick Tips
 ----------